 Bring your kids down to the Sanctuary to meet Rufous, the Sanctuary's resident eastern screech owl, while Amy Nulph, one of the Sanctuary's Avian Hospital Specialists, reads stories from the "Hello Little Owl" book series, written and illustrated by Mary Uihlein.
 "Reading with Rufous" is a fun, educational experience for younger kids.

-Throughout the month Seaside will conduct bird releases out on the beach in front of the Sanctuary.
+Throughout the month Seaside will conduct public bird releases out on the beach in front of the Sanctuary.
 Watch as Seaside staff releases successfully rehabilitated pelicans, gulls, cormorants, and terns, all the while the Sanctuary's Director of Operations gives an oral presentation.

 Seaside often holds special events at the Sanctuary such a photography classes, Easter egg hunts, Halloween costume contests, yoga classes, and much more.
 Visit our event calendar to see what is coming up.